By Daniel Kovacs | Summit County Real Estate

 Heating and Insulation

 Heating costs can be significant in mountain homes.
+A poorly insulated 2,000 square foot home might cost $400-600 per month to heat during winter, while a well-insulated home of the same size could run $150-250.
 Evaluate the heating system type (gas, electric, propane), insulation quality, and window efficiency.
+Ask for the seller's utility bills from the past 12 months.
 Well-insulated homes with efficient heating systems will save thousands annually.

 Snow Management